-8.3 The proposed link road tends to isolate the overall development, so the scheme needs to be very carefully considered to provide a sense of place appropriate to the village location and to avoid a standard 'estate planning' response to the site.
+8.3 This should include a new 'link road' from the north.
+The proposed link road tends to isolate the overall development, so the scheme needs to be very carefully considered to provide a sense of place appropriate to the village location and to avoid a standard 'estate planning' response to the site.
 The layout should respond to the topography of the site and the potential linkages (see next item).